Initiative for the Science of the Human Past at Harvard

+Aim

 SoHP addresses long-standing, crucial questions that have eluded historians and archaeologists due to lack of evidence.
 SoHP members combine the latest technology and scientific research—producing unprecedented amounts of high-quality data about the past—to take full advantage of the potential of interdisciplinary work.
 The Initiative's publications have so far shed light on topics of current as well as historical relevance, such as the spread and evolution of the deadliest epidemics (e.g. Yersinia pestis); the true (man-made) level of lead pollution in the air; trade and migration patterns across Eurasia and the Mediterranean.

+Committee

 The steering committee of the Initiative includes: Thomas Benjamin, Joyce Chaplin, Peter Huybers, Michael McCormick (Chair), Laura Nasrallah, Nick Patterson, David Pilbeam, David Reich, Stuart Shieber, Dan Smail, Christina Warriner, Jason Ur, Walter Willett.
 The initiative sponsors postdoctoral fellowships for outstanding interdisciplinary scholars in the new fields of archaeoscience, health history and climate history.
 The current postdoctoral fellow is Alexander F. More who is also Assistant Research Professor at the Climate Change Institute.

 SoHP has also started sponsoring a PhD in archaeoscience, selecting candidates at a yearly symposium held at Harvard University during the fall semester.
 Candidates are selected from all over the world among the most promising researchers combining scientific and historical methods to investigate the past.